dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 Each CLDF-dataset (except the metadata-free ones) consists minimally of:

--   a set of tables (usually in csv-sheets)
+-   a set of tables (usually in csv-sheets, but sometimes tsv or other.
+The specifics are noted in the metadata JSON-file)
 -   a JSON-file

 The tables are usually in csv-format and contain the data itself.
 The JSON-file has information *about* the dataset, for example the type of dataset is, what the contents are, what the filenames are etc.

 Many CLDF-datasets also contain a bibTeX-file with bibliographic references for the data.
 In such cases, each data-point may be tied to a reference by the key in the bibTeX entry.
-Usually the key is in a column called “Source” in the ValueTable or FormTable.
+Usually, the key is in a column called “Source” in the ValueTable or FormTable.
 The bibTeX file is usually called “sources.bib”.
 If it’s called something else, it’ll say so in the meta-data JSON-file.

+In general, the metadata in the JSON-file is helpful to examine as it'll clarify exactly what is where, the formatting, what is linked to what etc. JSON-files can be hard to read for the first time manually, but even if you do not understand all the structures it is usually possible to derive some important key information.

-## Tables (aka components) inside the modules in side datasets
+## Tables (a.k.a. components) inside the modules in side datasets

 There are some tables that occur in most CLDF-modules, and some that occur only in certain types.
 For example, there is no table with word forms for StructureDatasets - that’s for Wordlists and Dictionaries.

-The tables have specific names in the CLDF-world and have pre-defined specifics.
+The tables have specific names in the CLDF-world and have pre-defined specifics with options for non-standard columns and information as well.
 The names are different from their filenames.
 You can see which name is tied to which file in the json.
 “LanguageTable” is usually found in the file languages.csv, “CodeTable” in codes.csv, “ValueTable” in values.csv, “CognateTable” in cognates.csv etc.

 -   LanguageTable -\> languages.csv (contains minimally ID)
 -   FormTable -\> forms.csv (contains minimally ID, Form, Language_ID,